 #1: You should ALWAYS workout with an empty stomach to burn more fat.

 Let’s start with the rationale behind this advice.
 The idea is that exercising without eating anything first forces your body to tap into your fat stores for fuel.
 So does it work?
 What does the research show?
 Well, here’s where it gets confusing — there is science to support both — that it works and that it doesn’t!
+There are some cases where people have a pre workout shake before they start exercising and this is something which a few people are starting to do.
+But just because it is popular to have a shake pre workout doesn’t mean that you have to do it yourself.
+It’s a good idea to test it out first and then see if it works for you.

 For example, one 2013 study published in the British Journal of Nutrition found that subjects who exercised first thing in the morning on an empty stomach burned 20 percent more fat than those who had breakfast first.
 Another study published in 2010 in the Journal of Physiology found that sweating before eating may help prevent weight gain and maintain insulin sensitivity, especially with a fat-rich diet (subjects were all intentionally fed a high sugar and high fat diet during the study to better demonstrate the positive effects, if any, of working out without eating).